ssg/yello/README.md

 # why

-I think @c64skate showed me such a demo on MS-DOS months ago, and it's been in my mind to do it on Amstrad CPC since.
+I think @c64skate showed me such a demo on MS-DOS months ago, and it's been on my mind to do it on Amstrad CPC since.
 I used this Sunday as an opportunity to do it.
+This is possibly one of the shortest implementations possible as the text is shared between two implementations.

+Hint: you might be able to squeeze some bytes by putting both REM and PRINT on the same line.

 # building